x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/manage-mail-flow-using-third-party-cloud.md

 ![Mail flow rule to prevent double-scanning](../media/TransportRuleFor3rdParty.png)

-Next, you will need to lock down your tenant in Exchange Online to only accept mail from your third-party service.
+Next, you need to lock down your Exchange Online organization to only accept mail from your third-party service.

-Create a **partner** connector configured based on either *TlsSenderCertificateName* (preferred) or *SenderIpAddresses*, then set the respective flag *RestrictDomainsToCertificate* or *RestrictDomainsToIPAddresses* attributes to **$True**.
-Any messages which are smart-hosted directly to Exchange Online and hence do not come over a connection established with the specified certificate or from the configured IP addresses will be rejected.
+Create and configure a **Partner** inbound connector using either *TlsSenderCertificateName* (preferred) or *SenderIpAddresses* parameters, then set the corresponding *RestrictDomainsToCertificate* or *RestrictDomainsToIPAddresses* parameters to $True.
+Any messages that are smart-host routed directly to Exchange Online will be rejected (because they didn't arrive over a connection using specified certificate or from the specified IP addresses).

-**Example configuration**
+For example:

 ```powershell
 New-InboundConnector –Name "Reject mail not routed through MX (third-party service name)" -ConnectorType Partner -SenderDomains * -RestrictDomainsToCertificate $true -TlsSenderCertificateName *.contoso.com -RequireTls $true
 ```

 or

 ```powershell